inTEST (NYSE:INTT) Upgraded at StockNews.com

-StockNews.com upgraded shares of inTEST (NYSE:INTT – Get Rating) from a hold rating to a buy rating in a report released on Monday morning.
+inTEST (NYSE:INTT – Get Rating) was upgraded by investment analysts at StockNews.com from a “hold” rating to a “buy” rating in a report issued on Wednesday.

 inTEST Company Profile